 Enzymes are essential to good health.
 In fact, these biologically active proteins play a key role in every single function that occurs in the human body.
-Although there are thousands of different enzymes that speed up chemical reactions throughout the body, affecting everything from respiration to digestion, one of the most important types of enzymes are proteolytic enzymes.
+Although there are thousands of different enzymes that speed up chemical reactions throughout the body, affecting everything from digestion and nutrient absorption, to respiration, one of the most important types of enzymes are proteolytic enzymes.

 Continue reading to learn more about proteolytic enzymes, including their common sources and benefits.